mainkoon81/DCU-project-03-BigData/README.md

  - The advantages of support vector machines are:
    - Effective in cases where number of dimensions is greater than the number of samples.
    - Uses a subset of training points in the decision function called `support vectors`, so it is also memory efficient.
    - Versatile: different **Kernel functions** can be specified for the decision function(Common kernels are provided, but it is also possible to specify custom kernels).
+Using a **kernel trick**, Linear DecisionSurf -> NonLinear DecisionSurf

  - The disadvantages of support vector machines include:
    - If the number of features is much greater than the number of samples, avoid **over-fitting** in choosing Kernel functions and **regularization term** is crucial.
    - SVMs do not directly provide probability estimates, these are calculated using an expensive **five-fold cross-validation**.